-For the luxury-loving teen, our French Linen bed linen comes in a range of fashionable shades, feels wonderfully soft and doesn't need ironing (a dream come true, we know!).
+For the luxury-loving teen, our French linen bed linen comes in a range of fashionable shades, feels wonderfully soft and doesn't need ironing (a dream come true, we know!).

-What bed linen material is best for a Child?
+What bed linen material is best for a child?

-While no-one can guarantee a silent night, you can help your child sleep better by choosing the right bed linen.
+While no one can guarantee a silent night, you can help your child sleep better by choosing the right bed linen.
 Cotton fabric bed linen is our favourite - it's cool and fresh and will help your little monkeys sleep soundly thanks to the breathable and moisture-wicking properties of this natural fabric.
-Polycotton is also a handy buy as like a mid-thread count cotton, it's light and easy to launder, making life easier for anyone with a to-do list longer than their arm.
+Polycotton is also a handy buy as, like mid-thread count cotton, it's light and easy to launder, making life easier for anyone with a to-do list longer than their arm.
 Our fun range of children's bed linen is made with soft, easy-care 180 thread count pure cotton to help make bedtime that bit more enticing for lively kids and laundry day less of a chore for tired-out parents.

 Because the occasional wet bed is a fact of life for anyone with kids, it's wise to invest in a couple of mattress protectors.
 It takes the pressure off washing and drying before the next night's sleep and will help keep their mattresses in much better shape.

-What bed linen material is best for a Toddler?
+What bed linen material is best for a toddler?

 Toddlers have special bedding needs.
-They're unable to effectively regulate their body temperature, so need bedlinen that will help them sleep comfortably without overheating.
+They're unable to effectively regulate their body temperature, so need bed linen that will help them sleep comfortably without overheating.
 They're also prone to night-time accidents so you need something you can wash and dry in a flash.
 Cotton is a perfect choice for little ones thanks to its breathability and easy-care nature.
 Our children's bed linen range is made with soft, easy-care 180 thread count pure cotton to help make bedtime extra comfy for excited little ones and laundry day less of a chore for tired-out parents.

 Because the occasional wet bed is a fact of life for anyone with toddlers, it's wise to invest in two or three mattress protectors.
 That way you'll have a spare so there's no rush to wash and dry a protector before your little one has their next nap.

-What bed linen material is best for a Baby?
+What bed linen material is best for a baby?

-Babies have delicate skin and are prone to all sort of little accidents, so choose cotton for something that's easy to care for and gentle on their soft skin.
+Babies have delicate skin and are prone to all sorts of little accidents, so choose cotton for something that's easy to care for and gentle on their soft skin.
 It's a good idea to buy several sets of sheets and blankets or sleeping bags (depending on your preference) so you're prepared for the inevitable middle of the night bedding changes.